selinaGit/SortNFiles/README.md

 Since I tested this by my personal computer, some background task might be ran.
-So it is hard to tell which way is better on my computer. when the data size for each file are difference, the difference of the performance are hard to tell.
+So it is hard to tell which way is better on my computer. when the data size for each file are difference, the differences of the two performance are hard to tell.

 －－－－－－－－－file writing result－－－ －－－－－－－－－－－－